NHS Bexley Talking Therapies

 Counselling

-Counselling offers you a safe time and place to talk about your feelings with a trained professional counsellor.
+Our counselling can offer you a safe time and place to talk about your feelings with a trained professional counsellor.
 This can lead you to increased insight and awareness, and help you to resolve your personal and psychological problems.

 IPT is a time limited and structured psychotherapy for the treatment of people with moderate to severe depression.